Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution

-At this stage age, DIAB, SBP and HRX affect $\mathbb{E}[Z_{1}]$ and are therefore considered confounders.
-The estimates of this model can be found in Table \ref{tab:A0b}

-However, candidate confounders should also be recognized as confounders when they do not seriously affect the mean $\mathbb{E}[Z_{1}]$ but instead affect the variance of $Z_{1}$.
-First we add a random effect for dichotomized confounders selected at this stage and fit

-where $Z_{1i}$, $\epsilon_{i}$ and $\boldsymbol{Z}_{L_{i}}$ are independent and Gaussian distributed and $\mathbb{E}[\epsilon_{i}]=0$.
-Dichotomized confounders, $\boldsymbol{\tilde{L}}_{i}$ are obtained by comparing the level of the continuous confounder with the sample median; $>$ when the sample variance is larger in individuals with higher values of the outcome and $<$ otherwise.
-The estimates can be found in Table \ref{tab:A0c} and it becomes clear that the variance of $Z_{1}$ does seriously change after accounting for possible confounding-effect heterogeneity.
+At this stage age, SBP, HRX, TRIG, and GLU affect $\mathbb{E}[\boldsymbol{X}\boldsymbol{\beta_{\text{XA}}}^T+Z_{1}]$ and are therefore considered confounders.
+The estimates of this model can be found in Table \ref{CH3tab:A0b}.
+However, candidate confounders should also be recognized as confounders when they do not seriously affect the mean $\mathbb{E}[\boldsymbol{X}\boldsymbol{\beta_{\text{XA}}}^T+Z_{1}]$ but instead affect the variance of $Z_{1}$.
+First, we add a random effect for dichotomized confounders selected at this stage and fit where $Z_{1i}$, $\varepsilon_{i}$ and $\boldsymbol{Z}_{Xi}$ are independent and Gaussian distributed and $\mathbb{E}[\varepsilon_{i}]=0$.
+Dichotomized confounders, $\boldsymbol{\tilde{X}}_{i}$ are obtained by comparing the level of the continuous confounder with the sample median; $>$ when the sample variance is larger in individuals with higher values of the outcome and $<$ otherwise.
+The estimates can be found in Table \ref{CH3tab:A0c}, and it becomes clear that the variance of $Z_{1}$ seriously changes after accounting for possible confounding-effect heterogeneity.

-Subsequently, we did again add one of the other candidate confounders to the model and investigated how the variance of $Z_{1}$ changed.
-If for one of the covariates the relative change of the variance was more than $10\%$, then we added the most influential candidate confounder to the model.
-After adding the covariate sex to the model no other candidate confounders gave rise to a change in variance greater that $10\%$ as shown in Table \ref{tab:A0d}.
+Subsequently, we again added one of the other candidate confounders to the model and investigated how the variance of $Z_{1}$ changed.
+If the relative variance change was more than $10\%$ for one of the covariates, we added the most influential candidate confounder to the model.
+After adding the covariate sex and diabetes state to the model, no other candidate confounders gave rise to a change in variance greater than $10\%$ as shown in Table \ref{CH3tab:A0d}.